ZhuangLab/storm-control/README.md

 5. We can only provide fairly limited support.
 You will probably have the most success adapting this software for your purposes if you are reasonably familiar with the Python programming language.

+6. This software can also control an NSTORM setup, with some limitations, the biggest of which is probably that shutter sequences don't work.

-6. Questions should be addressed to Hazen Babcock (hbabcock _at_ fas.harvard.edu).
+7. Questions should be addressed to Hazen Babcock (hbabcock _at_ fas.harvard.edu).